walkf1/hlekkr-platform/README.md

 ### 🌍 The Community Moat: An Open Source Framework

   * **Public Threat Intelligence System:** An automated system that generates anonymized "threat reports" for confirmed deepfakes.
-  * **Open Source Media Risk Framework:** A public GitHub repository, automatically populated by an agent hook, that provides a community-driven resource of deepfake indicators.
-The repository can be viewed for historical context here: https://github.com/walkf1/hlekkr-framework
+  * **Open Source Media Risk Framework:** A public GitHub repository, automatically populated by an agent hook, that provides a community-driven resource of deepfake indicators. **[Explore the live framework here.](https://github.com/walkf1/hlekkr-framework)**
   * **Public REST API:** A public-facing API to allow researchers and third parties to access the threat intelligence data.

 ## 🚀 Quick Start